Baja Chicken Wraps

 Heck.
 I don’t even have a sweet tooth really so I’m very excited to post something without sugar in it.

-This quick wrap is something that Betsy and I have been eating recently.
-I love it because it works great for a lunch dish, but is also good to have if you want a lighter dinner option.
-It’s pretty healthy actually and jam-packed with flavor.
+These quick Baja Chicken Wraps are something that Betsy and I have been eating recently.
+I love them because they work great for a lunch dish, but are also good to have if you want a lighter dinner option.
+They are pretty healthy actually and jam-packed with flavor.

 1) Mix together marinade ingredients.
 Add chicken breasts and let marinate for a few minutes.